davidrenne/nothingBurgerYourMP3s/README.md

-# cboMP3
+# nothingBurgerYourMP3s

 Tool to re-encode recursively mp3 files to any bitrate.
+I used this to re-encode 2TB of mp3s.

 ## Install python dependencies with pip